 With 3 windows to dress we opted for white wooden blinds, 50mm wide with white fabric straps.

 In the box you get the blind, mounting brackets, face plate and fitting instructions as shown below.
 What was really frustrating however was that Blinds 2go don’t including fittings!
 No screws!
 What’s that all about!?
 Luckily I had some spares kicking about in my garage but nowhere on the packaging or order did it say they wouldn’t be included.
-Very strange and massively inconvenient.
+Very strange and massively inconvenient so be prepared to head out and buy your own.

 I kicked things off by installing my smallest blind which would sit in front of my dining room window as I figured it would be the easiest (yes I know, terrible photo – too bright outside, too dark inside!).